Gaurav9693089415/Smart-Agro-Cure-AI-Powered-Pesticide-Recommendation-System-for-Plant-Disease-Management-/README.md

 ### AI-Powered Pesticide Recommendation System for Plant Disease Management

 Smart Agro-Cure is an **end-to-end AI-based multimodal system** that detects plant diseases from leaf images and generates **document-verified pesticide recommendations** using a **CNN + RAG + LLM** pipeline.

-The system is designed for **accuracy, safety, explainability, and real-world deployment**.
+The project is designed with a **real-world production mindset**, focusing on **accuracy, safety, explainability, and clean system design** rather than cloud-specific shortcuts.

 ---

 ## 📌 Problem Statement

 Crop diseases significantly reduce agricultural productivity and farmer income.
-Existing solutions often:
+Most existing solutions:

 * rely on manual inspection,
 * provide generic or unsafe pesticide advice,
-* lack explainability and verification.
+* lack explainability and source verification.

-Smart Agro-Cure addresses these gaps by combining **computer vision** with **retrieval-augmented language models** to deliver **trusted, multilingual advisories**.
+Smart Agro-Cure addresses these issues by combining **computer vision** with **retrieval-augmented language models (RAG)** to deliver **trusted, multilingual, and explainable advisories** grounded in official agricultural documents.

 ---